AchrafKassioui/Learning-iOS-Dev/README.md

 class myViewController: UIViewController {
 	override func viewDidLoad() {
-		super.viewDidLoad() //"super" means we call a method from the superclass of this subclass
-    // Code for my view
+		super.viewDidLoad()
 	}
 }
+// The "super" means we call a method from the superclass of this subclass
 ```

 ### Sources